Perdu/panoptiphone/README.md

 ## Usage ##

-For a first run, run `./panoptiphone.sh` (add your wireless interface in parameters if it's not wlan0).
+For a first run, simply run `./panoptiphone.sh` (add your wireless interface in parameters if it's not wlan0).

 Several scripts constitute the program:
 - `panoptiphone.py` makes the core calculation and can be launched with several options (described below).
 - `panoptiphone.sh` launches the previous script with the correct options to operate live on the wlan0 interface (wlan0 must be able to switch to monitor mode).
-- `panoptiphone_file.sh` launches previous program on a file given as a parameter.
+- `panoptiphone_file.sh` launches previous program on a pcap file given as a parameter.

 `panoptiphone.py`'s options:
 - `-d`: dump the database's content, i.e., information about the different fields (information elements) and the identifying information they bring